 To record a new video, click the Sendspark icon in Chrome’s top-right corner and follow on-screen instructions.

-To upload an existing video, log into Sendspark and click “New Video” in the top right corner.
+To upload an existing video, you can log into Sendspark, and click the "Upload Video" button.

 Why use Sendspark to send videos that are too large?

 The main reasons to send videos with Sendspark are...

 Messengers and e-mail services limit video file size; usually to 16-25 mb.
 Many compress video files by reducing quality, length, or both.

 This can make important videos look grainy, choppy, and low-quality.
 In some cases, it can mean that a long video arrives in parts to adhere to an email provider's file size limits.

 Sendspark lets you avoid all these problems.
 You can use the app to send long videos at resolutions of up to 1080p.
 This way, your videos always look good and stay in one piece.

 Attaching large video files to individual e-mails and messages can take hours.
 But with Sendspark, you don't have to do that.
 Upload or record your video once - then send a shared link to send it to any number of viewers.

 Fewer clicks, less time wasted, and as many recipients as you want to include.